CivicActions/ssp-toolkit/docs/ssp.md

 All Drupal passwords are encrypted in storage, using the SHA-512 hashing algorithm with a salt.
 The hash function is performed repeatedly to further obfuscate the password via key stretching.
 In transmission, passwords are encrypted using SSL via HTTPS.

+##### Ilias

+All Ilias passwords are encrypted in storage, using the SHA-512 hashing algorithm with a salt.
+The hash function is performed repeatedly to further obfuscate the password via key stretching.
+In transmission, passwords are encrypted using SSL via HTTPS.

 #### d

 ##### Drupal

 The website requires all submitted passwords to comply with lifetime rules, as described above in IA-5(g).

+##### Ilias

+The website requires all submitted passwords to comply with lifetime rules, as described above in IA-5(g).

 #### e

 ##### Drupal

+Password reuse is limited through software configuration.

+##### Ilias

 Password reuse is limited through software configuration.